Identity vs Confusion: Psychosocial Stage 5

 How to Resolve Identity vs. Role Confusion

 Sure, an identity crisis is experienced to some degree by everyone.
 But that doesn’t mean that you should put off feelings of depression, loneliness, or self-doubt that may be getting in the way.
-If you or a loved one are experiencing tough times as a result of an identity crisis, consider taking the following steps.
+Consider taking the following steps if you or a loved one are experiencing tough times due to an identity crisis.

 Reflect Without Judgment